qiboteam/qibocal/doc/source/protocols/ramsey/ramsey.rst

 in the probability of measuring :math:`\ket{1}` which will give us an estimate of :math:`T_2`.
-In the case where there is a difference between the qubit frequency and the frequency of the drive pulse the final state will show a sinusoidal dependence from which we can extract a correction on the qubit frequency:
+In the case where there is a difference between the qubit frequency and the frequency of the drive pulse the final state will show a sinusoidal dependence from which we can extract a correction on the qubit frequency :cite:p:`Baur2012RealizingQG`:

 .. math::